-Sierra, S. (forthcoming, 2021).
-Millennials Talking Media: Shifting Epistemic Frames, Creating Intertextual Identities in Everyday Talk.
+Sierra, S. (forthcoming, September 2021).
+Millennials Talking Media: Creating Intertextual Identities in Everyday Conversation.
 Oxford University Press.

 Sierra, S. (2019).
 Linguistic and ethnic media stereotypes in everyday talk: Humor and identity construction among friends.
 Journal of Pragmatics, 151: 186-199.
 Download the PDF.

 Sierra, S. (2017).
 “Buffy sings to Cody”: A multimodal analysis of mother and pre-lingual-infant question–response sequences.
 Journal of Pragmatics, 110: 50-62.
 Download the PDF.